oasis-tcs/openc2-oc2ls/oc2ls.md

 | :--- | :--- | :--- |
 | **Email-Addr** | String (email) | Email address |

-For Structure types, the definition includes the name of the type being defined, the built-in type (from Section 3.1.1) on which it is based, and options applicable to the type as a whole.
+For Structure types, the definition includes the name of the type being defined, the built-in type on which it is based, and options applicable to the type as a whole.
 This is followed by a table defining each of the fields in the structure.
 This table defines a type called *Args* that is a *Map* containing at least one field.
 Each of the fields has an integer Tag/ID, a Name, and a Type.
 Each field in this definition is optional (Multiplicity = 0..1), but per the type definition at least one must be present.

 **_Type: Args (Map) [1..*]_**